naerhy/snow-crash/level01/resources/README.md

 flag02:x:3002:3002::/home/flag/flag02:/bin/bash
 # [...]
 ```
-Unfortunately, using this string as the flag doesn't work.
-But it still looks like a token that we could crack, with a tool like `john` maybe?
+Unfortunately, the string isn't the current flag, but it still looks like a token that we may be able to crack, with a tool like **john**.

-To analyze the file, we transfer it to our local machine using [SCP](https://en.wikipedia.org/wiki/Secure_copy_protocol), and pass it to the `john` executable.
+We transfer the file to our local machine using **SCP** in order to analyze it, and pass it to the `john` executable.

 ```bash
 host:~$ scp -P 4242 level02@localhost:/etc/passwd passwd